knative/docs/docs/developer/eventing/sources/apiserversource/getting-started/README.md

     ```bash
     kubectl run busybox --image=busybox --namespace=<namespace> --restart=Never -- ls
     ```
-    Where `<namespace>` is the name of the namespace that you created in step 1 above.
+    Where `<namespace>` is the name of the namespace that you created in step 1 earlier.

 1. Delete the test pod by running the command:

     ```bash
     kubectl --namespace=<namespace> delete pod busybox
     ```
-    Where `<namespace>` is the name of the namespace that you created in step 1 above.
+    Where `<namespace>` is the name of the namespace that you created in step 1 earlier.

 1. View the logs to verify that Kubernetes events were sent to the sink by the Knative Eventing system by running the command: